Seated Forward Bend Pose

 Then as you exhale, stretch your hands forward and grab your toes.
 You can grab the sides of your feet with your hands if it's too difficult to grab the toes.

 Continue lifting your sternum up toward the ceiling while you maintain your grip on the toes.
 Arch your back to make it more concave.
-Bend forward all the way from your pelvis and extend your arms out from the shoulders to flatten and concave the back into the proper shape that you need to get the full extension of your back.
+Bend forward all the way from your pelvis and extend your arms out from the shoulders to flatten and concave the back into the proper shape needed for the full extension of your back.

 Step Three

-If you cannot bend further forward, then hold this position for as long as you can.
+If you cannot bend further forward, hold this position for as long as you can.

 Otherwise, after you've taken a few breaths, exhale as you bend your elbows out to the sides and use your elbows as levers to help pull your trunk forward so that your forehead can rest on your knees.
 Keep raising your head as you lengthen your front torso to bend forward.